 Depending on the individual.
 The time and situation.
 What spark motivation could vary from blogger to blogger.

 For me, getting a new client and making some affiliate sales really motivates me to do more.
 I don’t know how that reads to you but that’s the truth and that’s who I am.

 If I see my ShareASale affiliate dashboard adding more $$$.
 I get fired up and just want to blog more.
 And if I landed a new paying client, this also motivates me to write more for the blog and promotes like hell.

 Increase in traffic.
 Engagements.
 Social media likes and other such metrics don’t turn me on to feel like blogging.

 They’re like vanity marketing metrics to me.
 Though, they have their own place and benefits in marketing and for attracting quality advertisers.

 But since I don’t depend on advertising as a source of blog income, for now.
 I hardly celebrate any of these marketing metrics.

-But for you, find what motivates you and let it do the magic when every other tactic to get your blogging consistency back fails.
+But for you, find what motivates you to keep consistent blogging and let it do the magic.
+When every other tactic to get your blogging consistency back fails, remember these things.